mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 ##### pngquant-bin

 On Windows there is no default `libpng-dev` available.
 There are two options for getting it to build:
-- Install windows build toosl: `npm install windows-build-tools`
+- Install Windows Build Tools: `npm install windows-build-tools`
 - Install Visual Studio Community

-Both of which provides the dependencies required to build the package.
-After one of the two options are installed, install manually: `npm install libpng-dev`
+Either option provides the dependencies required to build the package.
+After one of the two options are installed, install `npm install libpng-dev` manually.

 ## Building
 Build JavaScript codes with `webpack`.